AndrewHyland757/Vinyl-Hog-/README.md

 ### Images

 - Each product card includes the cover of each album, or if not avvailable a default image.
+- Recommendation articles also have a suitable image of the band or relevant album.

 ### Landing Page
 - A visually enticing landing page urging a potential customer to explore the website further and find out more.